-In fact, this paper is motivated by an analogous result obtained recently by Berggren and Duits for smooth linear statistics of the incomplete sine and CUE processes, \cite{Berggren17}.
-Based on the fact that these processes come from integrable operators, they fully characterized the transition for a large class of mesoscopic linear statistics using the corresponding Riemann-Hilbert problem described in~\cite{Deift99}.
-In particular, they obtain analogous crossover for both models and suggested that this should be universal for thinned point processes coming from random matrix theory.
-Prior to~\cite{Berggren17}, they have also been results for the gap probabilities of the critical thinned ensembles.
-In~\cite{BDIK15, BDIK16}, for the sine process, Deift et al.~computed very detailed asymptotics for the crossover from the {\it Wigner surmise} to the exponential distribution making rigorous a prediction of Dyson, \cite{Dyson95}, and Charlier and Claeys obtained an analogous result for the CUE, \cite{CC17}.
+In fact, this paper is motivated by an analogous result obtained recently by Berggren and Duits for smooth linear statistics of the incomplete Sine and CUE processes \cite{Berggren17}.
+Based on the fact that these processes come from integrable operators, they fully characterized the transition for a large class of mesoscopic linear statistics and suggested that it should be universal for thinned point processes coming from random matrix theory.
+There are also results for the gap probabilities of the critical thinned ensembles.
+In~\cite{BDIK15, BDIK16}, for the Sine process, Deift et al.~computed very detailed asymptotics for the crossover from the {\it Wigner surmise} to the exponential distribution making rigorous a prediction of Dyson \cite{Dyson95}, and Charlier--Claeys obtained an analogous result for the CUE \cite{CC17}.
 The contribution of this paper is to elaborate on universality for smooth linear statistics of $\beta$-ensemble in dimension $1$ or $2$ when $\beta=2$.
-Although our proof still relies on the determinantal structure of these models, instead of the connection with Riemann-Hilbert problems used in the previous works, we apply the cumulants method, which has a combinatorial flavor and appears to be robust to study the asymptotic fluctuations of smooth linear statistics. \\
+Although our proof relies on the determinantal structure of these models, instead of the connection with Riemann-Hilbert problems used in the previous works, we apply the cumulants method which appears to be very robust to study the asymptotic fluctuations of smooth linear statistics.